The longest edge in discrete and continuous long-range percolation: Behavior of the longest edge

 For every $x,y \in V$ the (undirected) edge connecting $x$ and $y$ is present with probability $g(x-y)$, independently of all the other edges.
 We will use the notation $x\leftrightarrow y$ if there is an (undirected) edge $\{x,y\} \in E$.
 We refer to Section 4 for a formal construction in case the vertex set is derived from the homogeneous Poisson point process.
 In the sequel we denote by $\mathbb{P}$ the corresponding probability measure and by $\mathbb{E}$ the expectation with respect to this measure.
-Fix $\|\cdot\|$ an arbitrary norm on $\rd$ and, for $n\in\N$, let $B_n = [-n,n]^d$ denote an observation window.
+We now fix $\|\cdot\|$ a norm on $\rd$.
+If $V=V^{\text{dis}}$ then we assume that $\|\cdot\|$ is the 1-norm.
+If $V=V^{\text{cont}}$ we assume that $\|\cdot\|$ is the classical Euclidean norm, that is the 2-norm.
+For $n\in\N$, let $B_n = [-n,n]^d$ denote an observation window.
 We then consider the length of the longest edge with at least one endpoint in $B_n$:

 Condition \eqref{g1} ensures that the random graph $(V,E)$ is almost surely locally finite.
 In particular this ensures that the maximum in \eqref{m1} is well-defined.
 We are mainly interested in the following types of functions satisfying \eqref{g1}.
 Our strategy can be adapted to slightly more general functions $g$, but we focus our attention to the following particular choices of functions. \begin{itemize} \item[(F)] Fix a parameter $\alpha \in (d,\infty)$.
-Define
+We suppose that $g$ is a function satisfying